ajmalafif/jekyll-gulp-sass-browser-sync/README.md

 ## Gotchas

-- [ ] Remove .publish and CNAME if you want to use Github Pages
+- [ ] Remove .publish and add CNAME if you want to use Github Pages
 - [ ] Check `bower.json` for overrides if `gulp bower` doesn't import your bower packages
 - [ ] Run `gulp install` to upgrade bower packages updated via `bower.json`